msolomon/argo/spec.md

 **Weaknesses of Argo:**

-- As of toady, reference implementation only
+- As of today, reference implementation only
   - No stable, high-performance implementations
 - Almost no tools for debugging or analysis
 - Binary format which is not self-describing in its intended mode of operation